-The stereo is a marine Sirius ready AM/FM receiver with inputs for an iPod®.
+The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well as other digital media storage devices.
 It is located in the port deck wing with one speaker directly below it, another in the starboard deck wing, two in the bow and two in the cockpit.
 There is an amplifier that operates the two speakers in the cockpit and is located behind the stereo.
 The unit can be remotely operated with two touch pads mounted at the helm station and at the shelf under the gunwale on the port side of the cockpit.
 Refer to the stereo's operation and maintenance manual in your owner's packet for specific instructions on using this unit.
-See "Stereo System Layout" on page 8-28 for a drawing showing the stereo system.
+See "Stereo System Layout" on page 8-26 for a drawing showing the stereo system.